 In fact, inflation can seriously impact our major life decisions.
 Think about the rising costs of feeding and educating kids, for example.
 Yikes — kind of dampens one’s enthusiasm for making babies, doesn’t it?

-Instead of believing news articles about inflation at face value, take a look at the CPI reports and pay special attention to the categories that actually affect you, such as food and public transport.
+Instead of believing news articles about inflation at face value, take a look at the MAS reports and pay special attention to information that actually affects you, such as food and public transport.